elmerfer/MIXTURE/README.md

 ### Installing

-Download the file MIXTURE.R and install them in your favorite directory (i.e ../myFavorite/MIXTURE.R) Download the file LM22.RData and install them in the same directory (i.e ../myFavorite/LM22.RData) [Newman et al.](http://www.nature.com/nmeth/journal/v12/n5/abs/nmeth.3337.html)
+Download the file MIXTURE.R and install it in your favorite directory (i.e ../myFavorite/MIXTURE.R) Download the file LM22.RData and install it in the same directory (i.e ../myFavorite/LM22.RData) [Newman et al.](http://www.nature.com/nmeth/journal/v12/n5/abs/nmeth.3337.html)

 ## Running the tests